lolotobg/FakeNewsChallenge/baseline/README.md

 Please raise questions in the slack group [fakenewschallenge.slack.com](https://fakenewschallenge.slack.com)

 ## Getting Started
-The FNC dataset is inlcuded as a submodule and can be FNC Dataset is included as a submodule.
-You should download the fnc-1 dataset by running the following commands.
-This places the fnc-1 dataset into the folder fnc-1/
+The FNC dataset is inlcuded into the folder fnc-1/

-    git submodule init
-    git submodule update

 ## Useful functions
 ### dataset class